sarbeshkc/sarbeshkc/README.md

 ## 🚀 What I'm Currently Learning

+- Advanced Godot Engine techniques and best practices
+- GDScript optimization for better game performance
+- 2D and 3D game development workflows in Godot
-- Advanced C++ programming techniques for game development
+- Shader programming in Godot for stunning visual effects
 - Game design principles and level design
-- System optimization and low-level programming
+- Version control with Git for game development
-- 3D modeling and animation with Blender
+- 3D modeling and animation with Blender for game assets
-- Web development with Vue.js and Vite

 ## 💡 Project Ideas & Interests

-While I haven't completed any major projects yet, I'm bursting with ideas and eager to bring them to life!
+While I haven't completed any major projects yet, I'm bursting with ideas and eager to bring them to life using Godot Engine!
 Here are some areas I'm particularly excited about:

-1. **2D Platformer Game**: Developing a game that incorporates Nepali folklore and mythology.
+1. **2D Platformer Game**: Developing a game that incorporates Nepali folklore and mythology using Godot's 2D engine.
-2. **System Optimization Tool**: Creating a utility to enhance performance on low-end computers.
+2. **3D Adventure Game**: Creating an immersive 3D world with Godot's 3D capabilities.
-3. **Educational Game**: Designing an interactive game to teach programming concepts to beginners.
+3. **Educational Game**: Designing an interactive game to teach programming concepts to beginners, leveraging Godot's user-friendly interface.
-4. **Community-driven Web App**: Building a platform for Kathmandu University students to share resources and collaborate.
+4. **Mobile Puzzle Game**: Building a challenging puzzle game for mobile platforms using Godot's cross-platform export feature.

-I'm always open to new ideas and would love to collaborate on projects in these areas or explore entirely new concepts!
+I'm always open to new ideas and would love to collaborate on Godot projects in these areas or explore entirely new concepts!

 ## 📊 GitHub Stats